micmejia/bible-dump/AMPC/Luke/Luke 12.md

-I have a baptism with which to be baptized, and how greatly _and_ sorely I am urged on (impelled, [^q]constrained) until it is accomplished!
+I have a baptism with which to be baptized, and how greatly _and_ sorely I am urged on (impelled, constrained) until it is accomplished!